netwizeBE/site/_hasp/02-hardware.md

 **Warning** Do *not* use D3 for backlight control because it is already in use for touch!
 {: .notice--warning}

-Lolin TFT 2.4" is **plug-and-play** compatible with these development boards:
+The Lolin TFT 2.4" header is **plug-and-play** compatible with these development boards:

 **ESP32:**
 - Wemos D1 Mini ESP32 *(**only** solder the inner row of the pinheaders)*